ariful95islam/eks-terraform/README.md

 # AWS EKS Terraform Setup with Nginx Deployment

 This repository contains Terraform configurations for setting up an EKS cluster on AWS and deploying an Nginx service to it.
+It also has a remost state feature so that state can be shared with local and github workflow.

 ## Structure